eclipse-apoapsis/ort-server/transport/kubernetes/README.md

 </tr>
 <tr class="odd">
 <td><p>mountSecrets</p></td>
 <td><p>With this property, it is possible to mount the contents of Kubernetes <a href="https://kubernetes.io/docs/concepts/configuration/secret/">secrets</a> as files into the resulting pod.
 The string is interpreted as a sequence of mount declarations separated by whitespace.
 Each mount declaration has the form <em>secret→mountPath</em>, where <em>secret</em> is the name of a secret, and <em>mountPath</em> is a path in the container where the content of the secret should be made available.
-At this path, for each key of the secret a file is created whose content is the value of the key.
+On this path, for each key of the secret a file is created whose content is the value of the key.
 To achieve this, the Kubernetes Transport implementation generates corresponding <code>volume</code> and <code>volumeMount</code> declarations in the pod configuration.
-This mechanism is useful not only for secrets but also for other kinds of external data that should be accessible from a pod, for instance custom certificates.</p></td>
+This mechanism is useful not only for secrets but also for other kinds of external data that should be accessible from a pod, for instance, custom certificates.</p></td>
 <td><p>empty</p></td>
 </tr>
 <tr class="even">